Cyclic Implicit Complexity: Two-sorted circular systems on notation

-\begin{exmp}[Regular coderivations re-revisited] In Example~\ref{exmp:regular-coderivations}, both $\incrementation$ and $\successor$ have precisely one infinite branch (that loops on $\bullet$).
-The former is not progressing because the infinite branch contains no instances of $\cnd_{\sq}$ at all.
-By contrast, $\successor$ is progressing, since the infinite branch has a progressing thread on the blue formulas $\blue{\sn}$ indicated there.
-Last, $\cconc$ has two simple loops, one on $\bullet$ and the other one on $\circ$.
-For any infinite branch $B$ we have two cases: \begin{itemize} \item if $B$ crosses the bottommost conditional infinitely many times, it contains a progressing \blue{blue} thread; \item otherwise, $B$ crosses the topmost conditional infinitely many times, so that it contains a progressing \red{red} thread. \end{itemize} Therefore, $\cconc$ is progressing. \end{exmp}
+\begin{exmp}[Regular coderivations, re-revisited] In~\Cref{fig:examples-regular-coderivations}, $\incrementation$ has precisely one infinite branch (that loops on $\bullet$) which contains no instances of $\cnd_{\sq}$ at all.
+Therefore, $\incrementation$ is not progressing.
+On the other hand, $\cconc$ has two simple loops, one on $\bullet$ and the other one on $\circ$.
+For any infinite branch $B$ we have two cases: \begin{itemize} \item if $B$ crosses the bottommost conditional infinitely many times, it contains a progressing \blue{blue} thread; \item otherwise, $B$ crosses the topmost conditional infinitely many times, so that it contains a progressing \red{red} thread. \end{itemize} Therefore, $\cconc$ is progressing.
+By similar reasoning, we can conclude that $\primrec$ is progressing whenever $\gfunction$ and $\hfunction_i$ are. \end{exmp}

-As shown in previous works (see e.g.~\cite{Das2021} and~\cite{Kuperberg-Pous21}), the progressing criterion is sufficient to guarantee that the partial function computed is, in fact, a well-defined total function:
+Like in \cite{Kuperberg-Pous21,Das2021-preprint,Das2021}, the progressing criterion is sufficient to guarantee that the partial function computed is, in fact, a well-defined total function:

-\begin{prop} [Totality] If $\der$ is progressing then $\denot \der$ is total. \end{prop} \begin{proof} [Proof sketch] We proceed by contradiction.
-If $\denot \der$ is non-total then, since each rule preserves totality, we must have that $\denot{\der'}$ is non-total for one of $\der$'s immediate sub-coderivations $\der'$.
-Continuing this reasoning we can build an infinite `non-total' branch $B=(\der^{i})_{i<\omega}$.
+\begin{prop} If $\der$ is progressing then $\denot \der$ is total. \end{prop} \begin{proof} [Proof sketch] We proceed by contradiction.
+If $\denot \der$ is non-total then, since each rule preserves totality top-down, we must have that $\denot{\der'}$ is non-total for one of $\der$'s immediate sub-coderivations $\der'$.
+Continuing this reasoning we can build an infinite leftmost `non-total' branch $B=(\der^{i})_{i<\omega}$.
 Let $(\sn^i)_{i\geq k}$ be a progressing thread along $B$, and assign to each $\sn^i$ the least natural number $n_i \in \Nat$ such that $\denot{\der^{i}}$ is non-total when $n_i$ is assigned to the type occurrence $\sn^i$.

 Now, notice that: \begin{itemize} \item $(n_i)_{i\geq k}$ is monotone non-increasing, by inspection of the rules and their interpretations from \Cref{defn:semantics-bc}. \item $(n_i)_{i\geq k}$ does not converge, since $(\sn^i)_{i\geq k}$ is progressing and so is infinitely often principal for $\cnd_\sq$, where the value of $n_i$ must strictly decrease (cf., again, \Cref{defn:semantics-bc}). \end{itemize} This contradicts the well-ordering property of the natural numbers. \end{proof}